goerwin/directory-validator/README.md

 [
   "node_modules",
   "src/**/tests",
-  ".*" // It will dirs starting with "."
+  ".*" // It will ignore dirs starting with "."
 ]
 ```